alviur/pocon_wacv2024/readme.md

 </p>

 **This code will be refactored, I am moving all the code inside the [CaSSLe](https://github.com/DonkeyShot21/cassle) framework.
 Currently, you can train and evaluate using the CopyOP (The method used in the paper tables).
-Note that TinyImagenet is also available but the runtime is slow, the refactored version will be faster.**
+Note that TinyImagenet and ImageNet100 are also available but the runtime is extremely slow, the refactored version will be faster.**

+# TL;DR
+If you are trying to replicate this method inside your code or just want to find the core training parts look for:
+- [src/approach/copyOPscratch.py](https://github.com/alviur/pocon_wacv2024/blob/main/src/approach/copyOPscratch.py): trains a ResNet18 from scratch using the copyOP approach
+- [src/approch/sslModels.py](https://github.com/alviur/pocon_wacv2024/blob/main/src/approach/sslModels.py) : contains core classes (SSL and CL) and functions of the POCON method
+- [src/main_incremental.py](https://github.com/alviur/pocon_wacv2024/blob/main/src/main_incremental.py) : Data split and task control

 # Setup conda